Autotrader cars

 Electric cars usually display an estimated driving range on the dashboard.
 This number will be based on the current battery charge level and will factor in driving style, terrain, and weather conditions.

-One of the easiest ways to check the battery’s capacity is to fully charge your car, then take it for a drive and compare the miles you actually get against the estimated range.
-A healthy battery should give you a range that’s pretty close to the estimate.
+One way to get a rough idea of battery performance is to fully charge the car and compare miles you actually drive with the estimated range.
+However, range estimates are influenced by driving style, terrain and temperature, so they shouldn't be used as a precise measure of battery health.
 The total available range will decrease with age, so expect less from an older car; but if the actual range is way off, drops by a significant amount, or is inconsistent across charges, there could be something wrong with the battery.
 When driving, use the heater and air conditioning to see how it affects the available range.
 If you can, compare your range to similar models of a similar age by asking other electric car owners or checking forums – this’ll give you an idea of what’s normal and what isn’t.

 State of Charge (SOC) Measurement